Ssimoes48/EmployeeDB-SQL/README.md

 ![ERD Map](Images/ERD_map_update.PNG)

+Below is what the code looks like in the data mapping tool.
+Once I completed organizing the data, I exported this into a file to use in `PostgreSQL` .

 ![ERD Code](Images/ERD_code_update.PNG)

 ## Data Engineering

+After exporting the [schemata](https://github.com/Ssimoes48/SQL_Challenge/blob/main/Employee_SQL/ERDexport.sql) from the data mapping tool, I used the code to create my tables in `pgAdmin4` .
+The code exported with `” “` around the variables, so I deleted them when transferring the information to easier manipulate the information later.

+The code includes the `CREATE TABLE` command and then includes one line per column of data.
+Each column has `syntax` for the type of data included in the cells and the command `NOT NULL` to only include cells with information included and not blank cells.
+The end `syntax` refers to the `Primary Key` which I set to be the `Employee_ID` .

+Employee Table:

 ![Employee Table](Images/employee_table.PNG)

+Department Table: includes `Department_ID` and `Department_Name`

 ![department Table](Images/department_table.PNG)

+Department Manager Table: includes `Department_ID` and manager `Employee_ID`

 ![manager Table](Images/manager_table.PNG)

+Employee Department Table: includes `Employee_ID` and `Department_ID`

 ![Employee department Table](Images/employee_department.PNG)

+Job Title Table: includes `Title_ID` and `Title`

 ![Job Title Table](Images/job_title_table.PNG)

+Salary Table: includes `Employee_ID` and `Salary` amount

 ![SalaryTable](Images/salary_table.PNG)

+By mapping my data tables in the mapping tool, I created `CONSTRAINTS` ,  `PRIMARY KEYS` , and `FOREIGN KEYS` .
+These criteria help my data tables interact when combining information into one `queries` .

 ![Table Constraints](Images/constraints.PNG)